LivingLegacyMedia/vowbound/chapter_12.md

 "Because," he said slowly, "I prefer bargains to the use of force.
 The Law favors them.
 Fewer... complications."
 He stepped closer.
 "But don't mistake preference for necessity.
 I can and will take that coin by force if you push me."

 Cassian felt it then—not through the Coin of Heads' power, but through simple observation.
 Draven wanted to avoid a fight.
-Not out of mercy.
-Out of pragmatism.
-Something about forcing the transfer would cost more than he wanted to pay.

 "You're worried about the bond," Cassian said.
 "If you kill me now, my coin will likely not bond with the one who murdered its previous owner."